-The ROBO Global® Artificial Intelligence Index was created on August 21, 2018 and is designed to measure the performance of Artificial Intelligence Companies.
-Artificial Intelligence Companies eligible for inclusion in the Index will derive a distinct portion of their business and revenue the Artificial Intelligence field.
+The ROBO Global® Healthcare Technology and Innovation Index launched on April 30, 2019, and is designed to measure the performance of companies that have a portion of their business and revenue derived from the field of healthcare technology, and the potential to grow within this space through innovation and/or market adoption of such companies' products and/or services ("Healthcare Technology Companies").
+Healthcare Technology Companies eligible for inclusion in the Index will derive a distinct portion of their business and revenue the Healthcare Technology field.
 Eligible Index components are companies that are exchange listed, have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month average daily volume of USD \$1,000,000 at the time of inclusion.
 Existing Index components must maintain a market capitalization of at least \$100 million.
-Index components that meet the foregoing eligibility requirements are selected from a proprietary database of Artificial Intelligence Companies ("AI Database") that are organized into two general categories: infrastructure and applications and services.
+Index components that meet the foregoing eligibility requirements are selected from a proprietary database of Healthcare Technology Companies ("HTEC Database") that are organized into several different sub-sectors.
 The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging market countries.
-The Index Provider expects, under normal circumstances, at least 25% of the Index components to represent securities of non-U.S. issuers, including China A-shares, which are shares of mainland China-based companies that trade on the Chinese stock exchanges.
-Index constituents are weighted according to their THNQ Score.
-Such weighting is calculated by dividing a company's THNQ score by the sum of all available THNQ Scores in the AI Database (except that China A Shares' weightings are subject to reduction if their weight exceeds a certain number and such excess is redistributed pro-rata across the remaining constituents).
+The Index Provider expects, under normal circumstances, at least 20% of the Index components to represent securities of non-U.S. issuers, including China A shares, which are shares of mainland China-based companies that trade on the Chinese stock exchanges.
+Index constituents are weighted according to their HTEC Score.
+Such weighting is calculated by dividing a company's HTEC score by the sum of all available HTEC Scores in the eligible universe (except that China A Shares' weightings are subject to reduction if their weight exceeds a certain number and such excess is redistributed pro-rata across the remaining constituents).
 The Index is rebalanced and additions are made quarterly.
-Deletions from the Index may be made at any time due to changes in business, mergers, acquisitions, bankruptcies, suspensions, de-listings and spinoffs, or for other reasons as determined at the sole discretion of the Index Provider.
-As of April 30, 2020, the Index comprised 73 securities.
-As of April 30, 2020, the average market capitalization and one-year trading volume of the Index components were \$99.8 billion and 5.7 million shares, respectively.
+Deletions from the Index may be made at any time due to changes in business, mergers, acquisitions, bankruptcies, suspensions, de-listings and spin-offs, or for other reasons as determined at the sole discretion of the Index Provider.
+As of July 31, 2020, the Index comprised 84 securities.
+As of July 31, 2020, the average market capitalization and one-year trading volume of the Index components were \$28.4 billion and \$142.3 million, respectively.

 Daily index values can be viewed on Bloomberg and Reuters.
-More information about the Index may be reviewed on the following website: www.roboglobal.com.

-The Index Provider is ROBO Global[®].
-The Index Provider is not affiliated with Exchange Traded Concepts Trust (the "Trust"), the Adviser, the Fund's administrator, custodian, transfer agent or distributor, or any of their respective affiliates.
-The Adviser has entered into a license agreement with the Index Provider pursuant to which the Adviser pays a fee to use the Index.
-The Adviser is sub-licensing rights to the Index to the Fund at no charge.
+The Index Provider for each Index is ROBO Global[®].
+The Index Provider is not affiliated with Exchange Traded Concepts Trust (the "Trust"), the Adviser, the Sub-Adviser, the Funds' administrator, custodian, transfer agent or distributor, or any of their respective affiliates.
+The Adviser has entered into a license agreement with the Index Provider pursuant to which the Adviser pays a fee to use each Index.
+The Adviser is sub-licensing rights to each Index to the relevant Fund at no charge.